bbrumi/hadoop_tests/sqoop/README.md

 	h	test2
 	i	test2

-Hey...wait...were are out NULL values?
+Hey...wait...were are our NULL values?

 Let's try it again, but now let's specify "-m 1" instead of split-by.